PatAmeglio/note-taker/README.md

 ## Installation

-No installtion needed, just visit the site!
+No installation needed, just visit the site deployed with the help of our friends at Heroku!

 ## Questions